How to Do a Running Lunge

 - Simultaneous with the reverse lunge, bend your arms at the elbows, raising your right arm in front of you and your left arm behind you in a runner’s pose.
 This is the starting position.

-- Keeping your back straight, shoulders back, and core engaged, drive through the ball of your left foot to jump straight up as you pump your left arm forward and your right arm back, raising your right knee to at least hip height.
+- Keeping your back straight, shoulders back, and core engaged, drive through the ball of your left foot to jump straight up, as you raise your right knee to at least hip height, and pump your left arm forward and your right arm back.

 - Land softly on your left foot, immediately returning to the starting position to begin your next rep.